Do you need a Baby Room Monitor?

 to your baby's heart during pregnancy.

-there are home-use versions, like the
+there are home-use versions available.

 These are simply sound amplifiers - not Doppler monitors.